-Students seeking to advance their career in human resources can obtain an Executive Master in Human Resource Management from the esteemed Cornell University.
-This program is ideal for those with eight or more years of working experience in the field of human resources and are seeking to move into senior HR roles.
+Human resource professionals seeking to advance their career in HR can obtain an Executive Master in Human Resource Management (EMHRM) from the esteemed Cornell University.
+This program is ideal for those with eight or more years of working experience in the field of human resources and who are seeking to move into senior HR roles.

-It is designed for those seasoned HR professionals who are aiming to claim the top executive spot of their corporation, and this degree can provide the education and skills needed to advance one’s career.
-Due to the advantages that this degree can do for a student’s career, we believe it deserves a spot on our list.
+It is designed for those seasoned HR professionals who are aiming to claim the top executive spot of their corporation.
+This degree can provide the education and skills needed to advance one’s career.
+Due to the advantages that this degree can have for a student’s career, we believe it deserves a spot on our list.

 7. Saint Mary’s University of Minnesota